Installing testing on a laptop

 Afterwards, you'll be asked to choose a Debian network mirror: select a mirror near you (for instance, choose Italy, deb.debian.org).
 You also have to specify an HTTP proxy, if you use one; if instead you do not use any HTTP proxy on your LAN (as in my case), then leave the proxy field blank.

 Then you'll be asked whether you want to contribute to popcon: answer "Yes", if you care about Debian.
 The next screen allows you to select groups of packages: since the goal here is installing the base system only, deselect everything and choose "Continue".
-When asked to confirm that GRUB should be installed to the MBR, answer "No", in order to work around a bug in the current debian-installer; then enter "/dev/sda" as device for boot loader installation.

 The installation is complete: remove the USB stick and choose "Continue" to reboot the system!